Meet the National Council of College Leaders

 - Be a Freshman or Sophomore in college

-- Be a patient with Crohn’s disease or ulcerative colitis OR be a sibling or child of a patient with IBD
+- Be a patient with Inflammatory Bowel Disease OR be a sibling, child, or caregiver of a patient with IBD

 - Demonstrate qualifications in the following areas: